motorcycle 101 guides

 5. South Carolina Motorcycle Passenger Laws

-For it to be legal to carry a passenger, your motorcycle must be outfitted with equipment specifically designed to provide secure yet comfortable seating for one additional person.
-The required equipment will include a designated passenger seat, handholds, and footrests.
+For it to be legal to carry a passenger, your motorcycle must be equipped with a passenger seat, handholds, and footrests.

 Since it is unsafe for the passenger to be seated in front of the driver’s seat, the designated passenger seat can only be placed on the sides or towards the rear of your motorcycle.
 There must be space between the driver and passenger seats to allow the passenger to extend their legs fully on both sides.
 This will also prevent the passenger from interfering with the operator’s ability to control the motorcycle.
 The designated passenger seat can only be positioned at the following places on your motorcycle: